bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is throughput?</summary><br><b>

-Throughout refers to the measurement of the real amount of data transferred over a certain period of time across any transmission channel.
+Throughput refers to the measurement of the real amount of data transferred over a certain period of time across any transmission channel.
 </b></details>

 <details>